How to Write an E-Book

-As you’ve probably seen, ebooks are everywhere these days, and for good reason.
-Writing an ebook for your inbound marketing efforts is a great way to establish yourself as an industry expert and bring in more leads…but where do you begin?
-The idea of putting together an eBook may seem like a daunting task, but don’t let that prevent you from writing one.
+As you’ve probably seen, e-books are everywhere—and for good reason.
+Writing an e-book for your inbound marketing efforts is a great way to establish yourself as an industry expert and bring in more leads.

-Before you can even begin writing a book, you need to choose a persona, or in other words, a semi-fictional representation of your ideal customer based on research and real data about your current customers.
-A few questions to consider during development include:
+Before you can even begin writing, you need to choose a persona, or a semi-fictional representation of your ideal customer based on research and real data about your current customers.

-Whether you research on Google or interview current customers, do whatever you can to learn as much as possible about this persona and write your ebook based off their wants and needs.
-Remember, just because you like your topic, doesn’t mean they will.
+Do whatever you can to learn as much as possible about this persona, including researching on Google and interviewing current customers, and write your e-book based on their wants and needs.
+Remember, just because you like your topic doesn’t mean they will.
 Forget about your personal interests and write for them.

 2. Develop a Compelling Topic That Solves a Problem or Educates Your Persona